Tech-FZ/Dynopoly/README.md

 3. Type in `"(your-venv-path)\Scripts\Activate.ps1"` to activate the venv.
 4. Run `pip install --upgrade pygame==2.6.0`.
 5. Try to run the game.
 If it works, good.

+## Compile the game

+1. Do everything in [Dev environment setup](#dev-environment-setup) if you haven't already done so.
+2. In the terminal, activate the venv if you deactivated it.
+3. Run `pip install pyinstaller pillow` to install PyInstaller, which compiles the program, and Pillow, which converts the icon.
+4. Copy and paste all files except the .git folder, the build and dist folders and the main.spec file.
+5. Run the following:
+    - Windows: `pyinstaller --icon icon.png --onefile main.py`
+    - Other platforms: `pyinstaller --onefile main.py`
+6. After PyInstaller did its job, double-click on dist and press Ctrl+V to paste the files.
+7. Test the binaries.
+If they work, good.
+    - On Windows (and probably also macOS), your antivirus may interfere.
+This is completely normal behaviour from the overprotective software and it is safe to restore the game from quarantine.